-The psoas muscle attaches along the under side of the backbones, and the iliacus attaches on the inner side of the pelvis.
+The psoas muscle attaches along the underside of the backbones, and the iliacus attaches on the inner side of the pelvis.
 These two muscles join together and form a common tendon that attaches onto the lesser trochanter of the thigh bone (femur).
 The function of this muscle is to externally rotate and flex the hip joint.
 Animals can function without this muscle.

 Iliopsoas strain (tear) results from excessive stretching of this muscle during highly athletic activities such as agility training or fetching a tennis ball.
 The injury occurs commonly at or near the muscle-tendon junction, the weak link.

 Iliopsoas muscle tears are a relatively common yet infrequently diagnosed injury in dogs.
 Tearing of this muscle is very painful and causes pain and lameness.
 Commonly, exercise exacerbates the lameness with this condition.
 Pain is noted when stretching the affected muscle, either by putting the hip in extension with abduction or by putting the hip in extension with internal rotation.

-X-rays frequently do not show the muscle tear in the acute phase; however, in chronic cases the torn muscle may have mineralized densities.
+Radiographs (X-rays) frequently do not show the muscle tear in the acute phase; however, in chronic cases the torn muscle may have mineralized densities.
 Ultrasound is a good tool to help diagnose this problem, but sometimes the muscle may only have microscopic changes that may not be seen on ultrasound imaging.
 MRI and CT scan are other diagnostic tools that can help in the diagnosis of the problem.
 Commonly, the diagnosis is based on the clinical findings during the examination.